mdrakibhasanrc/Data-Driven-Optimization-for-TrendyStyle-s-E-Commerce-Growth/README.md

 Summary Insights:

        I) High abandonment at both the cart (90.28%) and checkout (85.31%) stages points to potential friction in the purchase journey.
 Addressing issues like user experience, ease of checkout, or offering incentives could reduce abandonment rates and improve conversions.

-      II) Conversion rate (2.11%) is low, which might be expected given the high abandonment rates, but it presents a clear opportunity for optimization in the conversion process (e.g., optimizing for mobile users, improving site speed, or offering incentives for completing purchases).
+      II) Conversion rate (2.11%) is low, which might be expected given the high abandonment rates, but it presents a clear opportunity for optimization in the conversion process (e.g.,  ptimizing for mobile users, improving site speed, or offering incentives for completing purchases).

       III) The Average Order Value of $63.63 suggests that, while revenue is being generated, higher AOV could be achievable through strategies like cross-selling, up-selling, or introducing higher-value products.

 #### Device Wise Analysis:

 ##### ✅ Device Category Performance: Identify Conversion Rate Differences by Device:

 This query provides insights into how users are converting across different devices and platforms (desktop, mobile, tablet), helping you determine if certain devices are underperforming.
 ```sql
 SELECT
     device.category AS device_category,